AnaviTechnology/anavi-docs/anavi-macro-pad-8/anavi-macro-pad-8.md

 It is very important to properly set the direction of the WS2812B LED strip.
 On the LED strip you will notice small arrows indicating the direction.
 They should point from the microUSB connector towards the other end of the PCB as shown [in the video](https://www.youtube.com/watch?v=AlH5sLEsoNc).

-**NOTE:** It is very important to soldering the addressable WS2812B LED strip in the correct direction as shown [in the video](https://www.youtube.com/watch?v=AlH5sLEsoNc).
+**NOTE:** It is very important to solder the addressable WS2812B LED strip in the correct direction as shown [in the video](https://www.youtube.com/watch?v=AlH5sLEsoNc).
 A mistake can severely damage the keyboard.

-Once you are ready with these 3 steps your ANAVI Macro Pad 8 should looks just like a developer kit having all accessories soldered.
+Once you are ready with these 3 steps your ANAVI Macro Pad 8 should look just like a developer kit having all accessories soldered.
 Therefore the next steps are the same as for both the developer and the maker kit.

 ### ANAVI Macro Pad 8 Developer Kit